 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 Basic Trope: Good people treat service personnel well, bad people treat them poorly.

 Straight: Alice goes to a speed dating event.
 While there, she notices that Bob speaks politely to the waiter, takes his suggestions, and tips well.
-Dave, conversely, berates the waiter for imagined slowness, questions the man's knowledge of French cuisine, and doesn't tip at all.
-When she dates the men separately later, Alice discovers that Bob is an overall decent person while Dave is an unrepentant jerk.
+Conversely, Dan berates the waiter for imagined slowness, questions the man's knowledge of French cuisine, and doesn't tip at all.
+When she dates the men separately later, Alice discovers that Bob is an overall decent person while Dan is an unrepentant jerk.

 Alternately, Bob and Alice are getting very poor service from their waiter.
 While Bob is quite willing to generously tip any server who actually works hard and earns it, he's also ready to berate anyone who deserves it.

 But only to protect the waiter from an assassin's attack while preventing the killer from realizing Bob was on to him.